uwe-creative-technology/CT_toolkit_sessions/README.md

 # Session 5 - introduction to complex transformation

-• algorithms and transformations
+• introduction to text processing

-• control and feedback
+• intelligence and algorithms

 # Session 6 - thinking about systems and control

-• intelligence
+• simple algorithms

-• ambient systems and environments
+• drunkards walk 3 ways including Perlin Noise

+# Session 7 - external input and output with serial

+• serial input and output with oF and arduino

+• send values to serial port

+• retrieve values from serial port